|Birthname||Tadema, Lourens Alma|

 chart Placidus Equal_H.

-forum member got it from the archives in Friesland (the Netherlands)
+Forum member obtained birth record from the archives in Friesland (the Netherlands).

 Svi also found 8 January 1836 at 12h00 (des middags ten twaalf uren) in the online Municipal Archive of Menaldumadeel.